-We use OEKO-TEX® Certified Cotton to create our utility jackets.
+We use OEKO-TEX® Certified Cotton to create our cotton jackets.

 We use Noissue tissue paper which is 100% compostable, made from FSC certified paper, using cellulose fibres and soy based inks which are not harmful to the planet.
 We have printed them with one of our beautiful designs with the aim for you to reuse the paper.
 Noissue is part of the Eco-Packaging Alliance, where our orders contribute to trees planted across the world.

-Our postcards are made locally in Brighton with recycled cardboard.
+Our postcards are printed locally in Brighton with recycled cardboard.